-On October 15, 2019, the Housing Authority approved an amendment to the MOU between the City and the Housing Commission and authorized the award and execution of an operating agreement with Alpha Project for the City of San Diego Bridge Shelter located at 1710 Imperial Avenue for a term of eight and a half months, from October 15, 2019, through June 30, 2020, with two one-year options to renew (Housing Authority Resolution No. HA-2020-10).
+On October 15, 2019, the Housing Authority approved an amendment to the MOU between the City and the Housing Commission and authorized the award and execution of an operating agreement with Alpha Project for the City of San Diego Bridge Shelter located at 1710 Imperial Avenue for a term of eight and a half months, from October 15, 2019, through June 30, 2020, with two one-year options to renew (Housing Authority Resolution No. HA-1835).
 The Housing Authority authorized the expenditure of up to \$2,395,863.38 for the operations of the Bridge Shelter from City Homeless Emergency Aid Program (HEAP) funds and City Low Income Lease Revenue funds.

-On December 10, 2019, the Housing Authority approved an amendment to the MOU between the City and the Housing Commission and authorized an amendment to the agreement between FJV and the Housing Commission to expand the City of San Diego Bridge Shelter program located at Golden Hall (Housing Authority Resolution No. HA-2020-16).
+On December 10, 2019, the Housing Authority approved an amendment to the MOU between the City and the Housing Commission and authorized an amendment to the agreement between FJV and the Housing Commission to expand the City of San Diego Bridge Shelter program located at Golden Hall (Housing Authority Resolution No. HA-1838).
 The expansion provided for additional beds for families with children and beds designated for transitional-aged youth (TAY).
 The Housing Authority authorized the expenditure of up to \$4,176,155.85 for the ongoing operation of the Bridge Shelter from City HEAP funds, City Low Income Lease Revenue funds, City General Funds, and Housing Commission Property Reserves.

-January 30, 2020 Reporting Update for the City of San Diego's Bridge Shelter Programs Page 3
+February 27, 2020 Reporting Update for the City of San Diego's Bridge Shelter Programs Page 3

-MONTHLY REPORTING - DECEMBER 2019
+MONTHLY REPORTING - JANUARY 2020

-The charts below provide an overview of data captured in the 25th month of operation for the Single Adult Shelter located at 16th Street and Newton Avenue ("Newton Single Adult Shelter") and operated by Alpha Project, which opened on December 1, 2017, and the Veterans Shelter operated by VVSD, which opened on December 22, 2017; data captured in the 24th month of operation for the Shelter for Single Women, Families, and Transitional-Aged Youth (TAY) operated by FJV, which opened on January 3, 2018; and data captured in the first month of operation for the Single Adult Shelter located at 17th Street and Imperial Avenue ("Imperial Single Adult Shelter") and operated by Alpha Project, which opened on November 14, 2019
+The charts below provide an overview of data captured in the 26th month of operation for the Single Adult Shelter located at 16th Street and Newton Avenue (Newton Single Adult Shelter) and operated by Alpha Project, which opened on December 1, 2017, and the Veterans Shelter operated by VVSD, which opened on December 22, 2017; data captured in the 25th month of operation for the Shelter for Single Women, Families, and Transitional-Aged Youth (TAY) operated by FJV, which opened on January 3, 2018; and data captured in the second month of operation for the Single Adult Shelter located at 17th Street and Imperial Avenue (Imperial Single Adult Shelter) and operated by Alpha Project, which opened on November 14, 2019

-The four shelters currently provide 808 beds nightly: the Newton Single Adult Shelter provides 324 beds; the Veterans Shelter has 200 beds, and the Imperial Single Adult Shelter provides 128 beds, 50 of which are designated for the San Diego Police Department's (SDPD) Direct Placement Diversion Program (DPDP) at this time.
-The Shelter for Single Women, Families, and TAY at Golden Hall provided 141 beds, which includes nine cribs, for most of December 2019.
-On December 31, 2019, an additional 15 family beds were opened as part of the first phase of expansion of the Shelter for Single Women, Families, and TAY at Golden Hall.
+The four shelters currently provide 808 beds nightly: the Newton Single Adult Shelter provides 324 beds; the Veterans Shelter has 200 beds; the Imperial Single Adult Shelter provides 128 beds, 54 of which are designated for the San Diego Police Department's (SDPD) Direct Placement Diversion Program (DPDP) at this time; and the Shelter for Single Women, Families, and TAY at Golden Hall provided 156 beds, including nine cribs, in January 2020.
 An additional 84 family beds, including nine cribs, and 48 TAY beds are planned to open in early 2020 at Golden Hall, which will bring the total beds available nightly across all four shelters to 892.